A class of open surfaces with algorithmically solvable homeomorphism problem: The general case

-We form the decorated graph $(G,f)$ from the directed graph underlying the automaton by assigning to each building block $X_k$ a symbol in $S$, in the following way: if there is no loop around $X_k$, then we put $*_i$ if $X_k$ is orientable of genus $i$, and $*_i^c$ if $X_k$ is nonorientable with $i$ cross-caps; if there is one loop around $X_k$, then we put $O$ if $X_k$ is planar, $O^h$ if it is orientable, but not planar, and $O^c$ if it is nonorientable; if there are two or more loops, we put $\Theta$ if $X_k$ is planar, $\Theta^h$ if it is orientable but not planar, and $\Theta^c$ if it is nonorientable.
+Let $\calx$ be a topological 2-automaton.
+First we form the decorated graph $(G,f)$ from the directed graph underlying the automaton by assigning to each building block $X_k$ a symbol in $S$, in the following way: if there is no loop around $X_k$, then we put $*$ if $X_k$ is planar, $*^h$ if $X_k$ is orientable, but not planar, and $*^c$ if $X_k$ is nonorientable.
+If there is one loop around $X_k$, then we put $\oo$ if $X_k$ is planar, $\oo^h$ if it is orientable, but not planar, and $\oo^c$ if it is nonorientable.
+If there are two or more loops, we put $\Theta$ if $X_k$ is planar, $\Theta^h$ if it is orientable but not planar, and $\Theta^c$ if it is nonorientable.